SongoQ/symfony-docs-pl/book/http_fundamentals.rst

 .. index::
    single: Symfony2 Components

 Standalone Tools: The Symfony2 *Components*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-So what *is* Symfony2?
-First, Symfony2 is a collection of over twenty independent
-libraries that can be used inside *any* PHP project.
-These libraries, called
-the *Symfony2 Components*, contain something useful for almost any situation,
-regardless of how your project is developed.
-To name a few:
 Więc czym jest Symfony2?
 Po pierwsze, Symfony2 jest zbiorem ponad dwudziestu
 niezależnych bibliotek, które mogą być wykorzystane w jakimkolwiek projekcie PHP.
 Biblioteki te, o nazwie Symfony2 Components, zawierają pożyteczny kod dla niemal